authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/provider.md

 The maximum amount of time between the [Pushed Authorization Requests] flow being initiated and the generated `request_uri` being utilized by a client.

-### policies
+### authorization_policies

 {{< confkey type="dictionary(object)" required="no" >}}

-The policies section allows creating custom authorization policies which can be applied to clients.
+The authorization policies section allows creating custom authorization policies which can be applied to clients.
 This is useful if you wish to only allow specific users to access specific clients i.e. RBAC.
 It's generally recommended however that users rely on the [OpenID Connect 1.0] relying party to provide RBAC controls based on the available claims.

 Each policy applies one of the effective policies which can be either `one_factor` or `two_factor` as per the standard policies, or also the `deny` policy which is exclusively available via these configuration options.